 While it is tempting to think of volunteering abroad as ‘travel the world for free’, you are expected to work for your room and board.
 The harder you put in the effort, the more rewarding the experience will be!

 Pick your hosts carefully to avoid any disappointment once you arrive.
-If you’re not very fit or looking to improve your fitness level, you shouldn’t pick a host offering manual labour.
+If you’re not very fit or you’re not looking to improve your fitness level, you shouldn’t pick a host offering manual labour.
 If you’d like to learn about carpentry, painting or building, be honest about your skill level and don’t pretend to be experienced when applying for jobs that require experience!
 Just ask the host; perhaps they are willing to accept lower skill levels if you are willing to put in the effort to learn.

 Make sure to match your interests with the job you are choosing.
 The more motivated you are to do a certain job, the more memorable your stay will be.
 And keep in mind that even the most perfect volunteering position might need you to clean a toilet every now and then… If you want to be a prince(ss), go book a 5-star hotel!